asyomei/pikasu/README.md

 )
 ```

-the output of component will send to client as is, so define layout with html structure:
+the output of page will send to client as is, so define layout with html structure:

 ```tsx
 // file: layouts/DefaultLayout.tsx